leeys507/Public_AI_Project/README.md

 # AI_Project
-- car detection and license to text
+- Car Detection and license plate to text
-- face, mask face, person detection and tracking
+- Face, Mask face, Person detection and tracking
-- speech into text and classification
+- Speech to text and classification
-- key-point compare with annotation and prediction
+- Key-point compare with annotation and prediction
+- Movie Information Chatbot